realXtend/tundra/README.md

 Tundra uses the traditional client-server architecture for networking.
 After installing you will find the `Tundra` executable from the install directory, run `Tundra --help` for available command line parameters.

 This executable can be configured to run a set of C++ and JavaScript plugins.
 You can create your own configuration file, or use the ones provided.
 Some examples:

-`Tundra --config viewer.xml` - Starts Tundra with "viewer" set of plugins and makes it possible to connect to Tundra servers `Tundra --config plugins.xml --headless --server --port 6565 --protocol udp` - Starts Tundra with the default plugin set in server mode serving UDP connections at port 6565
+`Tundra --config viewer.xml` - Starts Tundra with "viewer" set of plugins which provides an user interface for connecting to Tundra servers

+`Tundra --config plugins.xml --headless --server --port 6565 --protocol udp` - Starts Tundra with the default plugin set in server mode serving UDP connections at port 6565

 The Tundra server mode is used for standalone-mode editing and viewing Tundra documents.
 To host a 3D scene, run Tundra in dedicated mode using the --server and --headless command line parameters.
 The Tundra viewer mode is the client that is used to connect to a server.